BlythMeister/Doser/README.md

 Usage: Doser [options]

 Options:
   -u|--url <URL>                  Required.
 URL to include in calls (can be provided multiple times) -m|--method <HTTP_METHOD>       Required.
-The HTTP method to use (supports: GET, POST) -g|--gap                   Required.
-Gap between requests (in milliseconds) -d|--duration              Required.
-Duration to run the app for (in seconds) -p|--parallel              Required.
-The number of parallel instances -am|--accept-mime          The MimeType for accept -pf|--payload-file         A file to use of post as payload content -pm|--payload-mime         The MimeType for the payload -np|--no-prompt            Never prompt user input -v|--verbose               Verbose logging -?|-h|--help               Show help information
+The HTTP method to use (supports: GET, POST) -g|--gap <DURATION>             Required.
+Gap between requests (in milliseconds) -d|--duration <DURATION>        Required.
+Duration to run the app for (in seconds) -p|--parallel <NUMBER>          Required.
+The number of parallel instances -am|--accept-mime <MIME_TYPE>   The MimeType for accept -pf|--payload-file <FILE_PATH>  A file to use of post as payload content (can be provided multiple times) -pm|--payload-mime <MIME_TYPE>  The MimeType for the payload -od|--output-dir                A directory to output all HTTP request/responses -wm|--watch-mode                Only log HTTP status changes -lfo|--log-failures-only        Only log non-success HTTP responses -v|--verbose                    Verbose logging -np|--no-prompt                 Never prompt user input -?|-h|--help                    Show help information
 ```

 # 3rd Party Libraries